alexgenc/Vanilla-Js-50/README.md

 11- Generate random users using Random User API and play around with their info/attributes using advanced DOM array methods.

-12- Animated Landing Page design using Tailwing Library and Animation on Scroll Library.
+12- Animated Landing Page design using Tailwind Library and Animation on Scroll Library.